Details of Bastow credit-bearing courses and scholarships for Languages teachers

 Language teachers currently employed in Victorian Government mainstream schools are invited to apply for a scholarship to undertake a Graduate Certificate in Modern Languages Education at the Melbourne Graduate School of Education, University of Melbourne.

-The course which commences on Monday 27 February 2018 will comprise of 50 points of compulsory subjects and 22 days of supervised placement at a school during school hours.
+The course which commences in Semester 2, 2018, will comprise of 50 points of compulsory subjects and 22 days of supervised placement at a school during school hours.

 Language Teacher Training Scholarship Application Form (docx - 56.84kb)

 Content and Language Integrated Learning (CLIL) Course

 Bastow Institute of Educational Leadership in partnership with the Languages Unit, Secondary Reform, Transitions and Priority Cohorts offers a credit-bearing CLIL Course.
 The course will be facilitated by the University of Melbourne.